shirok/Gauche-makiki/README.md

 `cgi-get-metavariable` (in `www.cgi` module), not directly from the environment variables.

-SCRIPT-NAME is used to set the `SCRIPT-NAME` CGI metavariable.
+SCRIPT-NAME is the path to the script *in the URL*.
+That is, if the script is accessible via `http://example.com/foo/bar/baz.cgi`, then it should be `"/foo/bar/baz.cgi"`.
+It isn't related to the actual pathname of the cgi script file.
+The value becomes the value of `SCRIPT_NAME` CGI metavariable, and also used to calculate `PATH_INFO` CGI metavariable.

     (cgi-handler PROC :key SCRIPT-NAME)